halamkam/jh-errors/kubespawner/temp/notes.md

 ## 3. Notes

-### **What's next?**
+### **TODO**

-1. Properly document all errors that are being handled so far - strucutre like the `Quota Exceeded` error.
-2. Properly test all the implemented errors and their handling and document the tests in the `Tests` section of the notes.
-Also, document any encountered bugs in the `Known Bugs` section and how the bug was fixed.
+1. Properly test all the implemented errors and their handling and document the tests in the `Tests` section of the notes.
+Also, document any encountered bugs in the `Known Bugs` section and describe how the bug was fixed.
-3. Maybe try to handle the `Quota Exceeded` error in a similar fashion to those that we handle through event monitoring (the message doesn't display the event reason and message - or rather in this case the exception reason and message), which to make in uniform with the other 3 errors it should.
+2. Maybe try to handle the `Quota Exceeded` error in a similar fashion to those that we handle through event monitoring (the message doesn't display the event reason and message - or rather in this case the exception reason and message), which to make in uniform with the other 3 errors it should.
 Also I'm not sure if the 403 ApiException can't be raised in a different case, which would make this handling faulty is this assumes that `ApiException` with code 403 is only thrown when the quota is exceeded.

-4. Based on the Word document, add more steps to this section of **What's next?** (Storage-related errors?, AI calls?, ...)
+### **Questions**

+- What should I do next?
+In the Word document, there is multiple things mentioned that need to be done after implementing the error handling of quota exceeded with resources, unavailable resources (within quota), non-existent image and non-existent regular PVC.
+These have been handled (along with the spawn cancelling).
+So what now?
+  - Do I add code from production hub to test it with the full form used in production?
+  - Do I test all this still in my own namespace and enviornment, or do I do this in some kind of test/dev enviornment of the actual hub?
+  - There was a mention of some kind of storage-related errors as well (I assume these are the "special" PVCs `sshfs` and `s3`).
+Do I work on these (and what actually are these)?
+  - Do I implement the AI callbacks in order to replace these error messages that I have currently in place?

+### **Notes**

+- "ked sa dany notebook ma zmazat (napr. pri neopravitelnej chybe), pomazu sa s nim i jeho eventy.
+Vytvorenie ntb je sprevadzane kopu eventami a ked v rychlom slede za sebou vytvoris novy ntb s tym istym nazvom, tak ti v tej pending page vypisuje este eventy stareho ntb (kubectl get events –n [namespace] ti ukaze tie eventy)"
+  - There is not much that can be done with the `kubectl get events -n [namespace]`, not from JupyterHub or KubeSpawner anyway - however on the `pending` page, these old events shouldn't be displayed anymore (they are being deleted during the `start()` method call, however I don't know how this is displayed on the production hub right now).

 ## 4. Errors